-Strength Weakness • The Municipality comprise of diverse • The most effective tou natural attraction, areas of scenic has not been establish beauty, rail tourism and rare bird development opportu species which have the capacity to regard. enhance the tourism sector of the • Although the Agricul municipality. provides employment c • The Agricultural industry is more especially in Ixopo; lac labour intensive and is located opportunities provides strategically along the R612 and R56. with regards to pro
+Strength

-- A fairly developed institutional arrangement has been created for emerging farmers to provide support • in terms of education though public and private enterprises. - Nodal Development and Precinct Plan Studies have been undertaken • for areas which require urban regeneration.
+- The Municipality comprise of diverse natural attraction, areas of scenic beauty, rail tourism and rare bird species which have the capacity to enhance the tourism sector of the municipality. - The Agricultural industry is more labour intensive and is located strategically along the R612 and R56. - A fairly developed institutional arrangement has been created for emerging farmers to provide support in terms of education though public and private enterprises. - Nodal Development and Precinct Plan Studies have been undertaken for areas which require urban regeneration.